In addition to the procedures described above, the auditor· should also employ the following procedures in the case of audit of a company.

 - The auditor should examine whether any undisputed amounts payable in respect of income-tax, wealth tax. sales tax, customs duty and excise duty are outstanding as at the balance sheet date for a period of more than six months from the date they became payable.
 If so, the auditor should report the amounts of such outstanding dues.

-- The verification procedure to be adopted the auditor for audit of debentures would vary from year to year, depending upon whether fresh debentures are issued and/or they are redeemed or converted into shares during the year.
+- The verification procedure to be adopted by the auditor for audit of debentures would vary from year to year, depending upon whether fresh debentures are issued and/or they are redeemed or converted into shares during the year.
 In case of fresh issue of debentures, the auditor should examine the memorandum and articles of association of the company and resolutions authorising the issue.
-He should also examine compliance with the requirements of the terms of issue and any variations thereof and necessary approvals/clearances for· the issue from authorities concerned such as SEBI, RBI etc. The auditor should also examine that proper accounts are maintained with regard to amounts received towards application, allotment and calls and that the Payments way of refunds/interest and all other relevant accounts are duly reconciled.
+He should also examine compliance with the requirements of the terms of issue and any variations thereof and necessary approvals/clearances for· the issue from authorities concerned such as SEBI, RBI etc. The auditor should also examine that proper accounts are maintained with regard to amounts received towards application, allotment and calls and that the Payments by way of refunds/interest and all other relevant accounts are duly reconciled.
 Where debentures are issued at a premium/discount, the auditor should ensure that such sums are accounted for distinctly.
 In case of buy-back, conversion, re-issue or redemption of debentures, the auditor should examine that these are in accordance with the terms of the issue.
 The auditor should examine that the requirements relating to creation of debenture redemption reserve and, where applicable, sinking fund and its Investment; and other related requirements are complied with.